New owners take over WorkPlay in downtown Birmingham

 BIRMINGHAM, Ala.
-(WIAT) — WorkPlay now has new owners.
-The group of five is hoping to breathe new life into the once thriving music venue.
+(WIAT) — A group of five new owners is hoping to breathe new life into WorkPlay, a once-thriving music venue.

-It is located in downtown Birmingham and in the mid 2000’s it was the place to be for musicians.
-This new group of owners is working to bring that back.
+Located in downtown Birmingham, it was the place to be for musicians in the mid-2000s.

 Co-owner Johnny Grimes said they plan to remodel and expand the bar and have it open several days a week.
 They are also revamping the sound stage for movie production and live performances and remodeling the two recording studios.

-Co-owner Josh Williams said he is excited to see new opportunities come to the once thriving space.
+Co-owner Josh Williams said he is excited to see new opportunities come to the space.

 “It’s just a creative fun spot.
 We’re going to have you know, get all these offices leased out.
 Have shows, sometimes multiple shows.
-We may have a show in the sound stage and in the theater the same night.
-Or they may be a movie crew in there shooting film and there’s a show in here in the same night.
+We may have a show on the sound stage and in the theater on the same night.
+Or there may be a movie crew in there shooting film and there’s a show in here on the same night.
 Just creating the hustle and bustle of what WorkPlay used to be but also was intended to be,” Williams said.

 Grimes said he wants to make WorkPlay a creative hub for Birmingham.